 The Wingohocking Bus Tour was fun and wraps up our first-ever Trails through Time watershed history series for 2015.
 Thanks to Adam Levine and Drew Brown for their willingness to lead us and lend their expertise.
 We look forward to hosting more watershed history tours and events in 2016.
 Check out Upcoming Events and sign up for our e-newsletter here.

 Looking for more Philadelphia Watershed info and history?
 Check out www.phillyh2o.org and www.phillywatersheds.org.
 Interested in a copy of the Wingohocking Creek Watershed Tour guide prepared by Drew Brown and Adam Levine of Philly Water?
-Contact Robin Irizarry, , 215.744.1853.
+Contact Robin Irizarry, email@example.com, 215.744.1853.